Generic selectors

 Of all men, aside from Jesus Christ, the praises of God could not have been greater than those for John the Baptist:

-LUKE 1:15-17 For he [John the Baptist] shall be great before the Lord.
-And he shall never drink wine or strong drink in any form, but he shall be filled with the Holy Spirit even from his mother’s womb.
-16 And many of the children of Israel shall he turn to the Lord their God.
-17 And he shall go before Him [Jesus Christ] in the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the righteous, to make ready a people prepared for the Lord.”
+LUKE 1:15-17 “For he [John the Baptist] will be great in the sight of the Lord, and shall drink neither wine nor strong drink.
+He will also be filled with the Holy Spirit, even from his mother’s womb.
+16 “And he will turn many of the children of Israel to the Lord their God.
+17 “He will also go before Him [Jesus Christ] in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord.”

 Such exultation is unique among all men.
 John the Baptist was portrayed as a simple man who wore a garment of camel’s hair and lived in the wilderness eating locusts and honey.
 Yet, in no uncertain terms, Jesus Christ said he was the greatest prophet who ever lived[7].
 As one might expect, his birth was a time of great rejoicing:

-LUKE 1:13-14 But the angel said to him, “Fear not, Zacharias, because your supplication has been heard; and your wife Elizabeth shall bear a son to you, and you shall call his name John.
-14 And he shall be a joy and exultation to you; and many shall rejoice at his birth.
+LUKE 1:13-14 But the angel said to him, “Do not be afraid, Zacharias, for your prayer is heard; and your wife Elizabeth will bear you a son, and you shall call his name John.
+14 “And you will have joy and gladness, and many will rejoice at his birth.

 The birth of John the Baptist was not only a personally joyous occasion for Zacharias and his wife Elizabeth, but also a fulfilled prophecy known by the Jews who not only looked for his arrival.
-It was indeed an event wherein “many shall rejoice.”
+It was indeed an event wherein “many will rejoice.”
 After his birth, neighbors and kinfolk and the entire countryside around Judea were caught up in the momentous event:

-LUKE 1:57-58, 62-65 Now Elizabeth’s time was fulfilled that she should give birth, and she bore a son.
-58 And her neighbors and kinfolk heard that the Lord had magnified His mercy toward her, and they rejoiced with her. … 62 Then they made signs to his father as to what he desired him to be named.
-63 And after signaling for a writing tablet, he wrote, saying, “John is his name.”
-And they were all amazed.
-64 Then his mouth was immediately opened, and his tongue was loosed; and he spoke, praising God.
-65 And fear came upon all those who dwelt around them; and in the entire hill country of Judea, all these things were being talked about.
+LUKE 1: 57-58, 62-65 Now Elizabeth’s full time came for her to be delivered, and she brought forth a son.
+58 When her neighbors and relatives heard how the Lord had shown great mercy to her, they rejoiced with her. … 62 So they made signs to his father–what he would have him called.
+63 And he asked for a writing tablet, and wrote, saying, “His name is John.”
+So they all marveled.
+64 Immediately his mouth was opened and his tongue loosed, and he spoke, praising God.
+65 Then fear came on all who dwelt around them; and all these sayings were discussed throughout all the hill country of Judea.

 John the Baptist was born with the mission to prepare the way for the Savior, Jesus Christ.
 He was to fulfill a specific service to God, similar in many regards to that of Elijah[8].
 Even though most did not understand God’s purpose for him, his birth brought excitement to all: